Occupational Health and Safety

 Organization for Occupational Health and Safety Management

-The Group maintains health and safety committees and other bodies at operating sites and Group companies in keeping with the Industrial Safety and Health Act.
-We have also established a system to have discussions with workers, including those from subcontractors stationed permanently, within the framework of our health and safety management system.
-At our head office, the Central Health and Safety Committee meets once a year, attended by representatives (key safety managers and labor union branch committee chairs) from the divisions and operating sites.
+The Safety and Environment Committee meets twice a year at the JX Advanced Metals head office to report on the status of activities related to safety, health, and environmental preservation, and to formulate action plans.
+The Central Health and Safety Committee meets once a year, attended by representatives (key safety managers and labor union branch committee chairs) from the divisions and operating sites.
 The Central Health and Safety Standing Committee meets five times a year, attended by standing committee members of the former (safety managers at each division and the three officers from the Central Labor Union).
+Both committees review overall health and safety initiatives, deliberate on Management Policy on Health and Safety, and consider measures to prevent recurrence of accidents.
 We also hold joint labor/management health and safety visitations (once a year) and Group safety supervisors’ meetings (twice a year) to exchange information on health and safety.
-In fiscal 2023, we held a hybrid on-site and online meetings, as well as labor/management health and safety visitations at business sites.
+Fiscal 2024 labor/management health and safety visitations also took place at business sites.

 Environment and safety audits are conducted periodically by a team under direct supervision of the president at operating sites directly run by the Company (including Group companies within the sites) and major domestic Group companies.
 Issues discovered in the audits are reported to the president, and also notified to the respective operating sites.
-In fiscal 2023, we targeted a total of 17 business sites, including 5 overseas sites.
-No major issues were identified.

 Acquiring ISO 45001 Certification